Skip to content

 WorkflowBuilder.DefaultLayoutThe default floating-overlay arrangement of the four above.

-To extend the default layout (e.g. add a banner alongside):
+To extend the default layout instead of replacing it (e.g. add a banner alongside), mount DefaultLayout explicitly:

 <WorkflowBuilder.Root nodeTypes={[]}>